Elvis Andrus Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.

-- The Tigers have a 4.49 team ERA that ranks 19th among all league pitching staffs.
+- The Tigers' 4.46 team ERA ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to rank 14th in baseball in home runs allowed (161 total, 1.2 per game).
+- Tigers pitchers combine to rank 12th in baseball in home runs surrendered (165 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.